Four-leaf clover: Cause

-It is debated whether the fourth leaf is caused genetically or environmentally.
-Its relative rarity (1 in 5,000 clovers) suggests a possible recessive gene appearing at a low frequency.
+It is debated whether the fourth leaflet is caused genetically or environmentally.
+Its relative rarity (1 in ~5,000 clovers) suggests a possible recessive gene appearing at a low frequency.
 Alternatively, four-leaf clovers could be caused by somatic mutation or a developmental error of environmental causes.
 They could also be caused by the interaction of several genes that happen to segregate in the individual plant.
 It is possible all four explanations could apply to individual cases.
-This means that multiple four-leaf clovers could be found in the same cloverplant.
+This means that multiple four-leaf clovers could be found in the same cloverplant, and a cloverplant that already has a clover with an abnormal number of leaflets has a higher chance of growing or having another abnormal clover than a cloverplant that doesn't have any.

 Researchers from the University of Georgia have reported finding the gene that turns ordinary three-leaf clovers into the coveted four-leaf types.
-Masked by the three-leaf gene and strongly influenced by environmental condition, molecular markers now make it possible to detect the presence of the gene for four-leaves and for breeders to work with it.
+Masked by the three-leaf gene and strongly influenced by environmental conditions, molecular markers now make it possible to detect the presence of the gene for four-leaves and for breeders to work with it.
 The results of the study, which also located two other leaf traits in the white-clover genome, were reported in the July/August 2010 edition of Crop Science, published by the Crop Science Society of America.

 The other leaf traits, the red fleck mark and red midrib, a herringbone pattern that streaks down the center of each leaflet in a bold red color, were mapped to nearby locations, resolving a century-old question as to whether these leaf traits were controlled by one gene or two separate genes.

-White clover has many genes that affect leaf color and shape, and the three in the study were very rare.
+White clover has many genes that affect leaflet color and shape, and the three in the study were very rare.
 These traits can be quite attractive, particularly if combined with others, and can turn clover into an ornamental plant for use in flower beds.

+According to an experiment made in 2019 by the, at that moment, 17-year old Minori Mori, from Tsukuba, Japan, four-leaf clovers seem to be more likely to appear in well-fertilized soil.
+Phosphates (a common ingredient in fertilizers) have been proved to play a role in the frequency of development of four-leaf clovers in cloverplants.
+A plant hormone called auxin, which plays an important role in plant development, has also been shown to increase the probability of mutations in clovers, especially the development of clovers with more than four leaflets.
+One study reportedly achieved clovers with five to eight leaflets (within a ten day span) using double of the regular dose of phosphate fertilizer and seeds from a cultivar that produces clovers with four leaflets more frequently.
+Auxin was also given to the plants with their water, with a concentration of 0.7%.